Province of Maryland: The 18th century

 In the late colonial period, the southern and eastern portions of the Province continued in their tobacco economy, but as the American Revolution approached, northern and central Maryland increasingly became centers of wheat production.
 This helped drive the expansion of interior farming towns like Frederick and Maryland's major port city of Baltimore.

-The American Revolution
+American Revolution

 Up to the time of the American Revolution, the Province of Maryland was one of two colonies that remained an English proprietary colony, Pennsylvania being the other.
 Maryland declared independence from Britain in 1776, with Samuel Chase, William Paca, Thomas Stone, and Charles Carroll of Carrollton signing the Declaration of Independence for the colony.
 In the 1776–77 debates over the Articles of Confederation, Maryland delegates led the party that insisted that states with western land claims cede them to the Confederation government, and in 1781 Maryland became the last state to ratify the Articles of Confederation.
 It accepted the United States Constitution more readily, ratifying it on April 28, 1788.

-Maryland also gave up some territory to create the new District of Columbia after the American Revolution.
+In 1800, when the nation's capital was moved from Philadelphia to present-day Washington, D.C., Maryland also gave up some territory to create the new federal capital city.